dbpunk-labs/octogen/docs/source/getstarted.rst

 You have the option to select from

-- OpenAI
+- OpenAI, [apply](https://platform.openai.com/account/api-keys) the openai api key
-- Azure OpenAI
+- Azure OpenAI, [apply](https://azure.microsoft.com/en-us/products/ai-services/openai-service) the azure api key
 - CodeLlama
-- Octogen(beta) agent services
+- Octogen(beta) agent services, [apply](https://www.octogen.dev/) the octogen agent service key

 If you opt for CodeLlama, Octogen will automatically download it from huggingface.co.
 In case the installation of the Octogen Terminal CLI is taking longer than expected,